 There have been several studies indicating that Cuban’s reception could be typical of other Westerners exposed to this unorthodox diet.
 For instance, researchers examining Australian and Dutch responses in 2014 concluded that, with proper education (and by tasting the food itself), consumers could become more comfortable with the practice.
 And, as I watch people sampling Wang’s Chirps at the conference, I can see a similar response.
 People seem pleasantly surprised by the texture and flavor and several remark that they might eat bugs again if they have the chance.

 Cuban’s $100,000 investment wasn’t an anomaly either.
 Fellow entomophagy company Chapul also received $50,000 from Cuban in 2012.
 And, last year, bug protein bar company Exo was able to raise a whopping $4 million from various investors after a series of funding rounds.
-Numerous other startups are joining in too, all vying for early dominance in an industry that has the potential to change the American foodscape.
+Numerous others advertise on their homepage too- vying for early dominance in an industry that has the potential to change the American foodscape.
 Already, there are niches and offshoots forming, like Bug Muscle (a cricket-based bodybuilding supplement) and Anty Gin (a gin distilled from ants).

 Indeed, though bizarre to the uninitiated, bug food is big business – with the potential to become bigger business if entomophagy becomes more mainstream for American and European consumers.
 Bugs are already a part of the regular diet for approximately two billion people worldwide.
 And the promise of a new cheap and sustainable protein source is a huge enticement.
 “Portable protein is a $55 billion market across snack bars, protein powder, and protein ingredients,” according to Exo investor Lauren Jupiter in a piece for Wired.
 “This total global market expands to $371 billion when considering the applications for crickets and cricket ingredients in pet food, nutraceuticals, livestock feed, and other industrial uses.”